 PTLDS is diagnosed based on a history of a Lyme disease infection documented through testing and treatment with appropriate antibiotics.
 When the symptoms persist, the patient may be diagnosed with PTLDS.
 For patients with chronic symptoms whose Lyme disease testing is negative, further testing for other disorders should be offered so the right diagnosis can be reached and appropriate therapy can be prescribed.
 Specific tests depend on the symptoms.

 There is no proven treatment for PTLDS.
 Patients with PTLDS should seek treatment from a multidisciplinary team that can address their unique constellation of symptoms.
 Patients with PTLDS are occasionally treated with medications to reduce the inflammation that may persist after the bacteria are gone.
 Other PTLDS treatment recommendations can include physical and occupational therapy, as well as other supportive therapy to help with recovery from the physical and mental damage caused by the illness.
-In some cases, some symptoms of PTLDS may disappear over time without further treatment.
+In most cases, symptoms of PTLDS improve over time.
+Further antibiotics have been shown to have no benefit in PTLDS.

 Similarities and Differences Between COVID-19 and PTLDS